sourcegraph/sourcegraph-public-snapshot/docs/config/authentication.md

 admin.
 The admin may [invite other users and manage access controls] ({{< relref "management/access-control.md" >}}).

+### Resetting passwords

+To reset passwords, users must contact the admin to generate a password reset link.
+This link can be used by the user to set a new password.
+Admins can run this command to obtain a password reset link for a user:

+	src user reset-password <email@domain.com>

+where `<email@domain.com>` is the email associated with the registered user account.
+This will output a reset link which should be given to the user.

 ## LDAP

 Sourcegraph supports authentication via a configured LDAP server.
 The LDAP server can be internal to your company's network, but it must be accessible from your local Sourcegraph instance.